KavinHooker/Kavin-s-Sticky-Note-App/README.md

 # How each button works
 **Dark mode**: Does exactly what you think it does, when clicked it changes the back ground and buttons to black and dark gray respectively and can be be untoggled just by clicking it again.
-(Doesn't extend to the ripped off pages.
+(Doesn't extend to the ripped off pages)

 ![image](https://github.com/user-attachments/assets/51172936-d455-4f3c-8bdd-fc4ace5bfc21)